drauf/watson/README.md

 ## About the project

-Watson is a Java thread dump and CPU usage analyzer.
+Watson is a JVM thread dump and CPU usage analyzer.

-It combines the best features of other popular Java TDAs and hides a lot of noise, like idle Tomcat threads waiting for work.
+It combines the best features of other popular Java TDAs and optionally hides a lot of noise, like idle Tomcat threads waiting for work.

-## Gathering thread dumps

-To fully leverage Watson, you should capture Java thread dump **and** top outputs.

-The easiest way to do this is to use [Atlassian Support scripts](https://bitbucket.org/atlassianlabs/atlassian-support/src/master/).

 ## Screenshots